-Community Development Block Grant (CDBG) Program: In addition to using CDBG-CV funds to prevent homelessness, the following CDBG awards are proposed for PY 2021 funds:
+Community Development Block Grant (CDBG) Program: In addition to using CDBG-CV funds to prevent homelessness, the following CDBG awards are proposed for PY 2022 funds:

-- Transitional Housing for Homeless Families and Youth: \$110,000 to Bridge Communities, Inc. to rehabilitate transitional housing for homeless families. - Permanent Housing for People with Disabilities: \$125,000 to Illinois Independent Living Center for acquisition and rehabilitation of an accessible unit as permanent affordable rental housing for very low-income persons with severe physical disabilities. - Housing for People with Special Needs: \$123,800 to three nonprofit housing providers Little Friends, Inc., Ray Graham Association and UCP Seguin for rehabilitation work on their facilities providing housing and services to persons with severe physical and mental disabilities. - Public Services for Homeless and Formerly Homeless Households: \$66,000 to Loaves & Fishes CARES Program to provide emergency rent and utility assistance to families at risk of homelessness due to severe financial difficulties and \$14,000 to DuPage PADS to provide support services to chronically homeless persons with disabilities.
+- Transitional Housing for Homeless Families and Youth: \$66,700 to Bridge Communities to rehabilitate transitional housing for homeless families and \$200,000 to DuPage PADS to develop an Interim Housing Center. - Permanent Housing for People with Disabilities: \$32,400 to Illinois Independent Living Center for acquisition of an accessible unit as permanent affordable rental housing for very low-income persons with severe physical disabilities. - Permanent Housing for Low-Income Seniors: \$34,225 to Naperville Elderly Homes to repair

+- damaged infrastructure (concrete walkways and masonry). - Housing for People with Special Needs: \$66,925 to three nonprofit housing providers Little Friends, Inc., Ray Graham Association and UCP Seguin for rehabilitation work on their facilities providing housing and services to persons with severe physical and mental disabilities, including remodeling existing unused space to add additional bedrooms. - Public Services for Homeless and Formerly Homeless Households: \$68,000 to Loaves & Fishes CARES Program to provide emergency rent and utility assistance to families at risk of homelessness due to severe financial difficulties and \$16,750 to DuPage PADS to provide support services to chronically homeless persons with disabilities.

 Social Services Grant (SSG) Program: The Social Services Grant (SSG) Program is a crucial component of the City's strategy to reduce the number of poverty-level families.
-For the 2020 Fiscal Year, a total of \$500,000 will be allocated to organizations and programs that provide assistance to low-income families.
+For the 2022 Fiscal Year, a total of \$500,000 will be allocated to organizations and programs that provide assistance to low-income families.
 These programs include emergency rent and utility assistance, services to single parents, emergency housing, food assistance, employment counseling, substance abuse counseling, mental health counseling, youth services and after- school programs.